sergeynezbritskiy/woo-shipping-with-nova-poshta/wp-content/plugins/woo-shipping-for-nova-poshta/readme.txt

 == Known issues ==

 1. Shipping calculator flushes shipping price when you select Nova Poshta.
 Is reproducing if you have more then two shipping methods available only.
 After you update shipping price for Nova Poshta, Nova Poshta is not selected, and when you try to select Nova Poshta, the price is flushing
-2. Uncaught exception from Nova Poshta API, if your API key is wrong or expired.
-This happens during database syncronization process.
-So when your key will expire and the time to upgrade database will come, you will get an uncaught exception and would not be able to access your site
-3. Shipping zones are not supporting.
+2. Shipping zones are not supporting.

 == Plugin contributing ==